ark-lang/ark-docs/pointers.md

 ## Meta
 A raw pointer is not memory safe in Ark.
-Pointers work differently in the Ark language (see ownership), but for behaviour similar to C we have raw pointers which are described in this section.
+Pointers work differently in the Ark language for memory safety (see ownership), but for behaviour similar to C we have raw pointers which are described in this section.